top-comengineer/woo-store-vacation/readme.txt

 5. Displaying a notice at the top of shop archive pages

 == Changelog ==
+= 1.4.7 =
+* Compatibility with WordPress 6.1
+* Compatibility with WooCommerce 7.0

 = 1.4.6 =
 * Compatibility with WooCommerce 6.8